ewhanley/udacity-full-stack/log-analysis/vagrant/README.md

     vagrant@vagrant:/vagrant$ ./logs_analysis.py
     ```

 The script will output three questions and their answers in tabular format to the terminal.
 It will also write the same text to a file called `output.txt` in the `vagrant' directory.
+The following in a snippet of the question and tabulated answer output:

     Who are the most popular article authors of all time?
     | Author                 |   Views |